kalenforn/clip-based-cross-modal-hash/README.md

 - TwDH, _TMM_, [paper](https://ieeexplore.ieee.org/document/10487033)

 **News:**
-- Our TwDH paper (Two-Step Discrete Hashing for Cross-Modal Retrieval) just has been accepted in 2024/03/21 by TMM. [code](./runners/TwDH/README.md) for details, [paper](https://ieeexplore.ieee.org/document/10487033).
+- Our TwDH paper (Two-Step Discrete Hashing for Cross-Modal Retrieval) has been accepted in 2024/03/21 by TMM. [code](./runners/TwDH/README.md) for details, [paper](https://ieeexplore.ieee.org/document/10487033).

 Thanks for these authors.
 We re-construct their code with a common structure for the feature research.
 Compared with DCMHT, this project is more flexible.
 It consists of the following parts: